 - Chesapeake Light Tower: This much-loved nearshore spot is synonymous with big Spadefish.
 Less famous but just as fun are the Bluefish and Bonito that hunt around the tower.
 You might even hook an Amberjack if you’re lucky.

-- Ocean Venture Wreck: Sitting about 20 miles offshore from Virginia Beach, this WWII freighter holds Seabass, Tilefish, and Grouper.
-You can catch bigger fish farther out, but it’s an awesome place to fill the boat without a long journey.
+- The Triangle Wrecks: And artificial reef 30 miles offshore, centered around a 500′ liberty ship.
+It holds Bluefish, Seabass, and Flounder, as well as Amberjack in summer.
+You can catch bigger fish farther out, but it’s a good place to fill the boat without a long journey.

 - Norfolk Canyon: It’s a 70-mile run to get to Norfolk Canyon, but your efforts will be rewarded with Tuna, Marlin, Swordfish, and Sharks.
 Need a break from the big game?
 Try deep dropping for monster Grouper and Tilefish.

 Fishing Tournaments in Virginia Beach